How to understand the $\rho$ resonance from the quark model and $\pi\pi$ $P$-wave phase shift: Results and discussion

-Based on the above phase-shift curves and Eqs.~\eqref{eq:interaction} and \eqref{eq:integrationuplow}, we plot the upper and lower bounds of $\lambda_b^2 f^2(p)$ in \figref{fig:lambda2f2}, where the error bands are evaluated using the bootstrap method.
 The results in the figure show that, under the existing phase-shift data and the bare-mass constraint, the coupling strength between $\rho_0$ and the $\pi\pi$ channel can be restricted to a finite interval.
 It should be pointed out that when the energy approaches the upper limit $\Lambda$, the upper bound of $\lambda_b^2 f^2(p)$ diverges to infinity due to the factor $1/(\Lambda-h_p)$ in the expression.